rjframe/enactor/README.md

 ### Current Design and Limitations

-- Actors must be classes (it's technically only required to place them in a supervisory tree).
+- Actors must be classes.
 - The receive method(s) cannot be templated.
-- We currently only support limited multi-threading; see [Known Issues](#known-issues) below for more information.
+- Multi-threading isn't supported or tested yet; see [Known Issues](#known-issues) below for more information.